rschristopher/ischristtrue.com/src/modern-views/free-will.md

  (that God "adjudges others to eternal death").

 ??? warning "Calvin's continued influece"
-    While it's tempting to think that Calvinism is only a topic for theology classrooms, the idea of moral determinism, of the *elect* and the *unelect*, is very much alive in modern academia and in postmodern "intellectuals".
-The belief in a predestined elect, with an unquestioned moral *rightness* continues to pervade today's political discource -- including every catastrophic socialist utopian regime, every social justice activist, critical race theorist, and so on -- all are assured of their own moral supiority over the *unelect*.
+    While it's tempting to think that Calvinism is only a topic for theology classrooms, the idea of moral determinism, of the *elect* / *unelect*, is very much alive in modern academia and amongst postmodern "intellectuals".
+The belief in a predestined elect, with an unquestioned moral *rightness* continues to pervade today's political discource -- including every social justice activist, critical race theorist, and so on -- all are assured of their own moral supiority over the *unelect*.

-    While the nomenclature changes, and this is definitely a perversion of theological Calvinism, these are all the inevitable consequences of moral determinism, and the practical problems of denying free will.
+    While the nomenclature changes, and this is definitely a perversion of theological Calvinism, these are all the inevitable consequences of moral determinism, and the practical problem of denying free will.

 These strict Calvinist views are known as